gruntwork-io/docs/docs/2.0/docs/pipelines/architecture/index.md

   While the permissions for this workflow are largely read-only when proposing access control changes, the workflow also has the ability to make changes to relevant access control infrastructure when the changes are merged.

-## `infrastructure-modules`
+## `infrastructure-catalog`

-The `infrastructure-modules` repository is used to store OpenTofu/Terraform modules that your organization has authored and intends to use within your organization.
-It's provisioned when the "Bootstrap the infrastructure-modules repository" checkbox is checked when running the Bootstrap workflow in the `infrastructure-live-root` repository.
+The `infrastructure-catalog` repository is used to store OpenTofu/Terraform modules that your organization has authored and intends to use within your organization.
+It's provisioned when the "Bootstrap the infrastructure-catalog repository" checkbox is checked when running the Bootstrap workflow in the `infrastructure-live-root` repository.

 This repository is optional, but is recommended for all customers.
 It's where you'll store reusable infrastructure code that can be shared across your organization.